r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 Right now, the Chaldeans are little more than pests to be cleaned up along with the rest of the trash.

 **Limbo:**
-If he did decide that Fujimaru and {(M) his /(F) her} little gang were truly unnecessary, he would send one of his Lōkapāla to handle them.
+If he did decide that Fujimaru and [♂ his /♀ her] little gang were truly unnecessary, he would send one of his Lōkapāla to handle them.

 **Limbo:**
 It is not our place to say anything,let alone to do so impertinently.